007revad/Synology_toggle_reset_button/README.md

-# Synology disable reset button
+# Synology toggle reset button
 Script to disable or enable the reset button and show current setting